Flame Broiler

-Hallyu: Riding a Cultural Wave
+Hallyu: Riding a cultural Wave

 Whiteboard led a comprehensive discovery and research project aimed toward a deeper understanding of the eating habits, daily routines, and emotional drivers of Flame Broiler’s existing and potential customers.
 Our approach included digital eating diaries, in-person dine-alongs with existing and potential customers, employee interviews, franchisee interviews, and a quantitative survey.

-The research effort gave us insights into three major cultural shifts that connected perfectly with Flame Broiler’s heritage and values: Korean culture is more popular than ever; consumers view healthy-eating more holistically than calorie-counting; and fast-casual diner expectations are shifting toward simplicity in menus, order customization, and transparency into ingredients and food preparation.
+Korean culture is more popular than ever; consumers view healthy-eating more holistically than calorie-counting; and fast-casual diner expectations are shifting toward simplicity in menus, order customization, and transparency into ingredients and food preparation.

 We connected those cultural shifts to existing Flame Broiler brand attributes.
 These insights and connections gave us what we needed to maintain the beloved feel of Flame Broiler while gaining resonance with potential new customers.

-Turning Up the Heat
+Turning up the heat

 In our consumer research, we identified a disconnect between the Flame Broiler name and existing brand, and the high-quality, healthy Korean food they served.
 This disconnect often left potential customers unsure of what to expect, and reduced brand awareness and consideration.